What benefits are there for businesses and other organisations to sign up to Safer Spaces?

 - You can use our logo for advertisement and we will also add you to a list of ‘gay-friendly’ places.

-- You can get publishing space in our publications and thereby promote your business.
+- Prominent space is available in our publications to promote your business.

-- We provide you with simple advice, training and check list guidance to help you fulfil your diversity and equality pledge.
+- You’re never alone: we provide you with simple advice, training and check list guidance to help you fulfil your diversity and equality pledge.

 - We facilitate discussion with other organisations and businesses about your practical experience of implementing Safer Spaces.
 By listening to others you can learn from each other and also tell us how we can further improve the scheme, for example when new members are joining.